 The regulation provides that no person may begin a flight in an airplane under day-VFR conditions unless there is enough fuel to fly to the first point of intended landing and to fly after that for at least 30 minutes.

-We feel the intention of this paragraph is to provide an energy reserve as a safety buffer for delays to landing.
-The sUAS are battery operated and the maximum duration of flight from a single battery charge is 12-45 (depending on which sUAS) minutes with a 20% reserve.
-Since the aircraft will never fly more than 1/2 NM from the point of intended landing, a full battery charge at launch will ensure that we meet the reserve energy requirement of this paragraph.
+I feel the intention of this paragraph is to provide an energy reserve as a safety buffer for delays to landing.
+The UA is battery operated and the maximum duration of flight from a single battery charge is 18 minutes with a 20% reserve.
+Since the aircraft will never fly more than 3/4NM from the point of intended landing, a full battery charge at launch will ensure that we meet the reserve energy requirement of this paragraph.
 We request an exemption to the word "fuel" and ask for an equivalent interpretation with the word "energy".
-We also request exemption from the 30 min reserve and ask that our reserve will be to fly the mission to the point of intended landing and have at least a 20% battery reserve after that.